Alonso-del-Arte/chess/doc/Terminology.md

 queenside bishop's pawn forward two spaces.
 See Openings for more details.
 * **En passant** &mdash; A special move in which a pawn captures an opponent pawn.
 See [the game rules](GameRules.md#En passant) for details.
+* **Expert** &mdash; A USCF tournament player rated at 2000 or higher but less than 2200 in the Elo rating system.

 ## F